COVID-19 Support Grant: More Help For Affected Singaporeans (Updated with New Eligibility Criteria)

 That means that freelancers, taxi or private hire drivers, insurance agents, as well as delivery drivers and riders, cannot qualify for the COVID-19 Support Grant.

-If you belong to this group of individuals and you require financial assistance, you can apply for the SIRS instead.
+If you belong to this group of individuals and you require financial assistance, we hoped you applied for the SIRS.
+Ministries are still in the midst of deciding if there will be an extension for income relief for self-employed persons.

 How Much Assistance Can I Get?